 What research methods are used in the study?
 What is the sample type and size?
 What are the strengths and limitations of the study?
 How does theory inform the research methodology(ies)?

 What are the results of the study?
 How does theory inform the results?

 What conclusions or recommendations are made based upon the results?

-(Assignments 3 & 4 only) Compare and contrast specific ways this research differs from the previous research you studied (2-3 specific examples).
-This could be in the research questions, the conclusions, recommendations, methods, etc. What’s is the impact of theory on these?

 About 3 pages, 1.5 spacing.